 (ii) Annual deliveries to “Multi-Family Residential” connections, as reported to the Board pursuant to Health and Safety Code section 116530

-(iii) The volume of annual deliveries to residential customers that are at or above the 90th percentile for residential water use across the supplier’s service area.
+(iii) The volume of annual deliveries to single-family residential customers that are at or above the 90th percentile for single-family residential water use across the supplier’s service area

+(iv) The volume of annual deliveries to multi-family residential customers that are at or above the 90th percentile for multi-family residential water use across the supplier’s service area

-(iv) Deliveries to residential landscapes with dedicated irrigation meters, where the supplier classifies those landscapes as residential, and the Department included those landscapes in the supplier’s residential landscape area described in section 968(b)(2)
+(v) Deliveries to residential landscapes with dedicated irrigation meters, where the supplier classifies those landscapes as residential, and the Department included those landscapes in the supplier’s residential landscape area described in section 968(b)(2)

-(v) Deliveries to landscapes the supplier categorizes as residential landscapes but were not included in the supplier’s residential landscape area described in section 968(b)(2).
-The supplier shall report these deliveries separate from paragraph (A)(i) until residential landscape area is updated to include these landscapes pursuant to section 968(b)(2) or (b)(3).
+(vi) Deliveries to landscapes the supplier categorizes as residential landscapes but were not included in the supplier’s residential landscape area described in section 968(b)(2).
+The supplier shall report these deliveries separate from paragraph (A)(i) or (A)(ii) until residential landscape area is updated to include these landscapes pursuant to section 968(b)(2) or (b)(3).

 (B) Aggregate annual deliveries to “Landscape Irrigation” connections, as reported to the Board pursuant to Health and Safety Code section 116530.
 This shall be limited to:

-(i) Deliveries to commercial, industrial, and institutional (CII) landscapes with dedicated irrigation meters.
+(i) Deliveries to commercial, industrial, and institutional (CII) landscapes with dedicated irrigation meters

 (ii) Deliveries to CII landscapes with DIMs that are associated with landscape area the Department included in the supplier’s residential landscape area described in section 968(b)(2) but that the supplier categorizes as CII.
 If this condition is met, the supplier shall correspondingly adjust its residential landscape area pursuant to section 968(b)(2) or (b)(3).

 (C) Aggregated real water losses, as reported in the water audits submitted to the Department pursuant to section 10608.34.

+(D) Total demands relevant to the objective, which shall be the sum of the values reported in paragraphs (A)(i) and (ii), (B)(i), and (C).

-(2) Excluded demands, including:
+(2) Excluded demands, specifically:

 (A) Aggregate annual water deliveries to “Commercial and Institutional” connections, as reported to the Board pursuant to Health and Safety Code section 116530.
 This includes deliveries to landscapes the supplier categorizes as commercial or institutional and that are served by mixed-used meters.
 If the Department included such landscapes in a supplier’s residential landscape area described in section 968(b)(2), then the supplier shall correspondingly adjust its residential landscape area pursuant to section 968(b)(2) or (b)(3).